momochi000/typewar/README.md

 ---

-### LEFT OFF - TODO: Turn these into tracker stories
-#### Working on
+## CURRENT

+ISSUES CLEAR FROM A QUICK PLAY AFTER BEING AWAY FOR A WHILE (make stories out of these):
++ Text line breaks rather than displays in line.
++ Need to distinguish between player text frags and enemy text frags (story exists)
++ Need to handle backspace (it goes back in the browser history)
++ Player/enemy health switches places
++ At battle end, should display a battle over scene
++ At some point keyboard input stops being handled

+#### Switch to postgres to prepare for heroku deploy
-  BUG: when a fragment that you're currently typing goes off screen, it never releases the keyboard focus (need to unbind)
+#### BUG: when a fragment that you're currently typing goes off screen, it never
+  releases the keyboard focus (need to unbind)
+#### BUG: there is a bug where the input manager stops accepting inputs.
+  Try to trigger this bug and investigate.
+This may be related to not releasing keyboard focus.

+#### use different attack animation from slime (something more visible)
+#### Tweak balance so that text flies at the player more smoothly (from the npc)
+#### Hook up the player character to retrieve data from the server including
+  a vocabulary
+#### Gather stats on player typing.
+    Create an object for each keypress with a timestamp.
+Send back to server and save.
-  Get a simple library of text in there to test actual typing.
+#### Get a simple library of text in there to test actual typing.
+#### Rework npc slime sprite

-  Create a module that governs the display of the battle.
-It needs to handle crafty's zoom level and move things around teh scene appropriately.
+#### Create a module that governs the display of the battle.
+It needs to handle
+  crafty's zoom level and move things around the scene appropriately.
 This should probably go in the Camera component.
 Currently, we want to set a higher zoom level because the 2d sprites we're using are small and on any decent display are too tiny and hard to see.
 We want to scale up the scene but this means we have to move all the entities and the offset of the crafty stage.
 The camera component should maintain a zoom level and be able to translate coordinates in scene space to screen space and vice versa.

-  Distinguish somehow the difference between player cast text fragments and npc sent ones (appearance)..
+#### Distinguish somehow the difference between player cast text fragments and npc
+  sent ones (appearance)..

-  PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away.
+#### PERFORMANCE: seems like dom nodes aren't getting properly removed when text
+  fragments go away.
 Need to ensure that they do.

-  Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.
+#### Create a way for pausing the rudimentary AI, stopping the timers that create
+  more text fragments.
 Better yet, have it listen for a Crafty.pause() where it then does the appropriate.
 Better yet, make the timers count by Crafty frames.
 This way pause will do the right thing.
 Will need ot create a Timer object which binds to EnterFrame and increments itself.

-  Add a state machine to text fragments and use that to keep track of whether they can be typed or not.
+#### Add a state machine to text fragments and use that to keep track of whether
+  they can be typed or not.

-  Create a battle over scene for the winner
+#### Create a battle over scene for the winner

-  BUG: there is a bug where the input manager stops accepting inputs.
-Try to trigger this bug and investigate

-  Make player stagger/stumble when one if their text fragments crosses untyped
+#### Make player stagger/stumble when one if their text fragments crosses untyped

-  The player should be able to activate any text fragment by typing.
+#### The player should be able to activate any text fragment by typing.
   Need a text input manager that watches for keyboard inputs and selects the correct active fragments.
     + Handle the case where multiple fragments start with the same word.